 -

 Food at the Shelter: The "Schronisko Chochołowskie" is famous for its **Apple Pie (Szarlotka)**.
-It is vegetarian-friendly and incredibly delicious.
+It is vegetarian-friendly and very delicious.
 For lunch, they often serve trout, which is a great halal-safe option.

 How to Get There